 5. Smarter Camera

 The changes in the camera compartment will be more significant for S9 users, than Note 9 ones.
 In fact, the latest Note already gave us a preview of a new feature called Scene Optimizer.
 This mode allows the device to recognize the subject, and automatically adjust the settings for the best results.
-The reason why this is great, is that you can get better shots without spending the time to manually set up the Pro mode.
+The reason why this is great is that you can get better shots without spending the time to manually set up the Pro mode.
+In a recent update, Samsung has integrated this feature in the Auto Mode, so it’s even quicker to access.
 In addition to that, you also get flaw detection, which notifies you when your last shot appears blurry or there are other issues such as subjects closed eyes.

 6. Always On Display

 The Always On Display is a feature we all love thanks to its practicality.
 Since most of the display stays off and the brightness is low, the impact on your battery is fairly low.
 However, you may not know that it still uses on average 1 to 2% of your energy every hour.
 In order to improve this aspect, Samsung has introduced a new behavior.
 In fact, by default, the display will remain off until you tap it.
 Doing so will activate the AOD for 30 seconds, thus giving you the time to check everything.
 Additionally, they have also introduced Lift to Wake, which does exactly what the name suggests.